dhellmann/pymotw-3/source/heapq/index.rst

 For larger data sets, this technique can use a considerable amount of memory.
-Instead of sorting the entire combined sequence, ``merge()`` uses a heap to generate a new sequence one item at a time, and determine the next item using a fixed amount of memory.
+Instead of sorting the entire combined sequence, ``merge()`` uses a heap to generate a new sequence one item at a time, determining the next item using a fixed amount of memory.

 .. literalinclude:: heapq_merge.py
    :caption: